THE PRIMARY GOAL OF SALVATION

 What a divine exchange!

-Because not everyone has received the gift of righteousness that Christ offers them!
+Because not everyone has received the gift of righteousness that Christ offers men!

-While it is the gospel truth that God has forgiven the sins of everyone and God is not imputing sins to anyone, yet it is only the person who has received the righteousness of God as a gift through faith in Jesus Christ who can stand boldly, without any fear, shame, guilt or condemnation, before God’s holy presence and thus enjoy intimacy with God.
+While it is the gospel truth that God has forgiven the sins of everyone, and God is not imputing sins to anyone.
+Yet, it is only the person who has received the righteousness of God as a gift through faith in Jesus Christ who can stand boldly, without any fear, shame, guilt, or condemnation in God’s holy presence and enjoy intimacy with God.

-The unbelievers are not enjoying a loving and intimate relationship with God not because their sins have not been atoned for by the sacrifice of Jesus Christ, but because they refuse to receive God’s gracious gift of righteousness through faith in the person of Jesus and His finished work.
+The unbelievers are not enjoying a loving and intimate relationship with God not because the sacrifice of Jesus Christ has not atoned for their sins, but because they refuse to receive God’s gracious gift of righteousness through faith in the person of Jesus and His finished work.

-Sadly, many religious folks today are still holding fast unto their self-righteousness, ignorantly thinking that God will approve of their righteousness and receive them into His presence.
+Sadly, many religious folks today are still holding fast unto their self-righteousness, ignorantly thinking that God will approve of their self-righteousness and receive them into His presence.

 The Scripture states that “All our righteousnesses are like filthy rags” in God’s presence (Isa.
 64:6 NKJV).

-It is only those who receive, appropriate and continue in the righteousness of God through faith in Christ that can enjoy intimacy with God in this life and hereafter.
-It is only the recipients of the gift of righteousness through faith in Christ that will reign with Christ in this world and throughout eternity.
+Only those who receive, appropriate, and continue in the righteousness of God through faith in Christ can enjoy intimacy with God in this life and hereafter.
+Only the recipients of the gift of righteousness through faith in Christ will reign with Christ in this world and throughout eternity.

-Friend, if you are not presently experiencing or enjoying intimacy or loving relationship with God, standing before God without any sense of fear, shame, guilt or condemnation, it may either mean that you have not received God’s gift of righteousness through faith in Christ, or that you are not walking in the consciousness that you are now the righteousness of God in Christ Jesus.
+Friend, if you are not presently experiencing or enjoying intimacy or loving relationship with God, standing in God’s presence without any sense of fear, shame, guilt, or condemnation, it may either mean that you have not received God’s gift of righteousness through faith in Christ, or that you are not walking in the consciousness that you are now the righteousness of God in Christ Jesus.

 Beloved, don’t settle for anything less than the best (the gift of righteousness) that Christ offers you.
 Without receiving the righteousness of God through faith in Christ, you cannot attain the ultimate or primary goal of salvation – enjoying a loving, intimate and eternal relationship with God.

 Prayer: My Dear Heavenly Father, thank You for offering me forgiveness of sins and the gift of righteousness through faith in Christ Jesus.
 I receive the gracious gift of righteousness today through faith in Christ Jesus as my Lord and Saviour.
-My Dear Holy Spirit, teach and help me daily to walk in the consciousness that I am righteous in Christ and through Christ, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to walk in the consciousness of the truth that I am now the righteousness of God in Christ, in Jesus’ name.
 Amen.